yomotsu/camera-controls/readme.md

 `CameraControls( camera, domElement, options )`

-- `camera` is a `THREE.PerspectiveCamera` to be controlled.
+- `camera` is a `THREE.PerspectiveCamera` or `THREE.OrthographicCamera` to be controlled.
 - `domElement` is a `HTMLElement` for draggable area.
 - `options` in Object.
-  - `ignoreDOMEventListeners`: Default is `false`. if `true`, Mouse and touch event listeners will be ignored, and you can attach your handlers instead.
+  - `ignoreDOMEventListeners`: Default is `false`. if `true`, Mouse and touch event listeners will be ignored, and you can attach your handlers instead. (this may become obsoleted and be replaced by mouseConfig)

 ## Terms